-Collaboration: Multiple people can collaborate in a shared inbox and respond to customers through a single point of contact.
+- Collaboration: Multiple people can collaborate in a shared mailbox and respond to customers through a single point of contact.

-Simplicity: Email is intuitive and simple to use for customers.
-Setting up an inbox through Gmail, Yahoo or Outlook is easy, and sending off a message only takes a minute.
+- Simplicity: Email is intuitive and simple to use for customers.
+Setting up a mailbox through Gmail or Outlook is easy, and sending off a message only takes a minute.

 3. Look for red flags that email isn’t working anymore

-Lack of accountability: With an email inbox or distribution list, managers can’t assign specific conversations to specific support personnel.
+- Lack of accountability: With a shared mailbox or distribution list, managers can’t assign specific conversations to specific support personnel.
 Managing everyone’s workload fairly and easily is deeply challenging without a built-in system.